 I think the problem has two faces.
-First, you need to exercise your decribing-muscles, and since fiction takes the bits and pieces of the world and spins them into a new form, you need to exercise both skills.
-Then you need to be clear about what you're trying to do in this project, because it's that clarity which will mean the right words come.
+First, you need to exercise your decribing-muscles, and since fiction takes the bits and pieces of the world and spins them into a new form, you need to exercise both seeing the bits and pieces, and doing the spinning.
+This is the first step in learning to avoid cliché, too, because it's about getting back to the actual experience of things: you and the thing and no one else's words - second-hand words - trying to express it.
+Then, you need to be clear about what you're trying to do in this project, because it's that clarity which will mean the right words come.

 From that, move on to observing sensory information in a whole scene.
 Try noting down a journey while you're doing it, purely in terms of sound (what do you mean, you always travel with an iPod?)
 Or smell.
 Or maybe just list the abstract shapes you can see, the way an artist might: the rectangle of windows, the triangle of the little green where you stand to catch the bus, the pyramid-shape of that bag-lady in her dark coat.

-Then move a step further into the real, re-creative imagining: think of an object which you've never seen, but know existed: the terrace your grandfather lived in, the medals your great-aunt sold.
+Then move a step further into the real, re-creative imagining: think of an object which you've never seen, but know existed: the terraced house your grandfather lived in, the medals your great-aunt sold.
 And a milieu you've never seen but know existed: the school your brother went to, the factory your mother served her apprenticeship in.
-Don't just copy out what you know from films orother people's writing; the gold-standard for description is what you could write about things you know, so make me believe you know these imagined things, by how vividly you re-create them.
+Don't just copy out what you know from films or other people's writing; the gold-standard for description is what you could write if you knew these things in real life, so make me believe you know them, by how vividly you re-create them.

-PS A couple of related posts: The Scent of a Snuffed Candle is about what you well might need to add, if your first drafts tend to be too pared-down and descriptionless.
+PS A couple of related posts: 6 Questions to Ask Your Description is just what it says on the tin.
+The Scent of a Snuffed Candle is about what you well might need to add, if your first drafts tend to be too pared-down and descriptionless.
 Over-done, Over-written and Over Here is about what's going on when you're over-writing.